Before coming to class, please read our Policies page.

 To advance to Level 3, students must demonstrate competency in:

-- Basic AND military/Russian climb to the top of the silks (25 feet), both left and right sides for both climbs
+- Basic and Russian climb to the top of the silks (20 feet), left and right sides for both climbs

-- Big Russian/Russian flirt climb with both legs (at least halfway up the silks, 12.5 feet)
+- ‘Flirty Russian’ climb with both legs (at least halfway up the silks)

-- Comfortable inversions in the air multiple times (bent arms, bent legs ok)
+- Comfortable inversions in the air multiple times per class (bent arms, bent legs ok)

-- Outside knee hook into hipkey in the air (both left and right side) with minimal sliding and familiarity with a basic “hipkey to secretary” sequence
+- Outside knee hook into hipkey in the air (both left and right sides) with minimal sliding and familiarity with a basic “hipkey to secretary” sequence

 - Inside knee hook into thigh lock/hitch in the air (both left and right side) with minimal sliding and familiarity with a basic thigh lock swing seat sequence